zillow/less-cluster/README.md

     --strict-imports       Force evaluation of imports.
     --no-strict-maths      Do not require brackets around mathematic expressions.
 (1.3.x) --no-strict-units      Do not require units of operands to match.
-(1.3.x) --legacy               Disable 1.4.x strictness with both math and units.
+(1.3.x) --no-ie-compat         Do not limit data-uri embedding to 32KB (IE8) --legacy               Disable 1.4.x strictness with both math and units.
     -s, --silent           Suppress error messages.
     -V, --verbose          Become extremely talkative.